sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - **Detective Journal:** I will track discovered clues, statements, alibis, contradictions, visited locations, and your saved theories.
 - **Pause/Resume:** Say “Let’s pause” anytime.
 I will summarize your progress so you can continue later.
 - **Hints:** Ask for a hint anytime.
 I will start with a gentle nudge.
-- **Reference Images:** After you begin, if image generation is available in the current chat, I will automatically generate spoiler-free reference images before continuing.
-These include:
+- **Reference Tables:** After you begin, I will provide clean text reference tables to help you keep the case straight:
-  - a character reference card
+  - a character reference table with the victim and suspects
-  - a crime scene / floor plan card
+  - a location / room reference table showing the important areas you can investigate

-  Text cards are fallback-only if image generation is unavailable.
-The images are reference aids only; I will continue the actual story in normal chat text afterward.
+  These tables are the authoritative player aids.
 - **Voice Mode:** If your AI app supports voice mode, you can switch to voice and play by talking through the case.

 ## Choose Your Difficulty